RobInLabUJI/Webots-Docker/README.md

 Open a new broser tab/window, and open the file `index.html`.

-Press the `connect` button, and that's it! (the left buttoms of the botton line don't work, though)
+Press the `connect` button, and that's it! (the left buttons of the bottom line don't work, though)